|

 by J.C.H.
 King

-Fig. 8: Photograph by Steve McCutcheon.
-Courtesy of Anchorage Museum of History and Art
+Art of Engraving Fig. 8: Photograph by Steve McCutcheon.
+Courtesy of Anchorage Museum of History and Art Motifs Caribou, fig.

 fig. 1: Photograph by Tom Lowenstein